 NOTE: The seat will return to the memorized seat location (if Recall Memory with Remote Key Unlock is set to ON) when the RKE transmitter is used to unlock the door.
-Refer to "Easy Entry/Exit Seat" under "Driver Memory Seat" in Section 3 of this manual for more information.
+Refer to "Driver Memory Seat" in "Understanding The Features Of Your Vehicle" for further information.